leoshum/FL_Python_Scripts/frontline-wakeup-script/README.md

 # Wakeup script
-The "Wakeup script" is a Python script that performs a series of HTTP requests based on URLs provided in a JSON file to keep the siteы cache hot.
+The "Wakeup script" is a Python script that performs a series of HTTP requests based on URLs provided in a JSON file to keep the sites cache hot.
 ## Wakeup script
 Before running the script, make sure you have the following prerequisites installed:
 - Python 3.x